elijahwidener/PDFtoLaTeX/README.md

 ## Approach

-To achieve the conversion goals, the project will leverage the power of GPT (Generative Pre-trained Transformer) or Claude's APIs.
+To achieve the conversion goals, the project will leverage the power of GPT's or Claude's APIs.
 These APIs will be fine-tuned using custom datasets to enhance their performance and accuracy in converting specific types of documents.

 ## Features